 In this article, we’ll go over how the muscles get “oxidative stress” in the first place, and what “antioxidants” actually are.
 Then we’ll look at some of the research on the effects of both antioxidant supplements and antioxidant foods on muscle recovery.

-And lastly, when is the best time to get those antioxidants for maximal impact.
+And lastly, we’ll look at when the best time is to get those antioxidants for maximal impact.

 FIRST OFF – WHY DO MUSCLES GET SORE AFTER A WORKOUT?